East Liberty Presbyterian Church: Wayfarers' Chapel

 Desiring to be conscious of those suffering the economic repercussions of the 1929 Great Depression, the congregation intended to use the Wayfarers' Chapel (located at the corner of Baum and Whitfield) for a ministry of social service.
-However, by the time the church was completed in 1935, the worst of the Great Depression was over and the Wayfarers' Chapel did not fulfill its intended use until many years later.
-Three windows in the chapel's interior are designed by Howard G. Wilbert and depict the Great Seal of the United States of America, The Crucifixion, and An angel holding the Gospel.
+However, by the time the church was completed in 1935, the worst of the Great Depression was over, and the Wayfarers' Chapel did not fulfill its intended use until many years later.
+Three windows in the chapel's interior are designed by Howard G. Wilbert and depict the Great Seal of the United States of America, The Crucifixion, and an angel holding the Gospel.

 The Garth

 The term "garth" comes from the Old English word "heard," or "yard."
 In the chapel side wall of the garth can be seen the cornerstones of the congregation's previous three church buildings from 1848, 1864, and 1887.
-The four sandstone columns, set in the north east corner, are from the 1887 church.
+The four sandstone columns, set in the northeast corner, are from the 1887 church.
 As a reminder that the land of the Garth was once used as graveyard, the tombstone of John Spahr is erected.
 The Garth includes a pulpit and is used frequently by the church for services and other events.